aospapp/aosp/external/oss-fuzz/docs/getting-started/new_project_guide.md

 ### Seed Corpus

-OSS-Fuzz uses evolutionary fuzzing algorithms.
-Supplying seed corpus consisting of good sample inputs is one of the best ways to improve [fuzz target]({{ site.baseurl }}/reference/glossary/#fuzz-target)'s coverage.
+Most fuzzing engines use evolutionary fuzzing algorithms.
+Supplying a seed corpus consisting of good sample inputs is one of the best ways to improve [fuzz target]({{ site.baseurl }}/reference/glossary/#fuzz-target)'s coverage.

 To provide a corpus for `my_fuzzer`, put `my_fuzzer_seed_corpus.zip` file next to the [fuzz target]({{ site.baseurl }}/reference/glossary/#fuzz-target)'s binary in `$OUT` during the build.
 Individual files in this archive will be used as starting inputs for mutations.
-The name of each file in the corpus is the sha1 checksum (which you can get using the `sha1sum` or `shasum` comand) of its contents.
+The name of each file in the corpus is the sha1 checksum (which you can get using the `sha1sum` or `shasum` command) of its contents.
 You can store the corpus next to source files, generate during build or fetch it using curl or any other tool of your choice.
 (example: [boringssl](https://github.com/google/oss-fuzz/blob/master/projects/boringssl/build.sh#L41)).